“Dialogue and friendship with the children of Israel are part of the life of Jesus’ disciples.”

 Jewish and Catholic Dialogue

-The Providence College Lecture and Colloquium Series, Theological Exchange Between Catholics and Jews, provides an opportunity for Jews and Christians to learn about and from one another.This series seeks to promote interreligious understanding and dialogue by providing a forum where Providence College students, faculty, and staff, along with local religious leaders and nationally-recognized experts, can discuss themes of mutual theological interest in the Jewish and Catholic traditions.
+The Providence College Lecture and Colloquium Series, Theological Exchange Between Catholics and Jews, provides an opportunity for Jews and Christians to learn about and from one another.
+In the spirit of Vatican II’s Declaration on the Relation of the Church to Non-Christian Religions [Nostra Aetate], the series promotes interreligious understanding and dialogue.
+It provides a forum where the PC community — together with local religious leaders and nationally recognized experts — can discuss themes of mutual theological interest in the Jewish and Catholic traditions.

 In November 1963, A Conference on Catholic-Jewish Understanding, co-sponsored by Providence College and the Anti-Defamation League of B’nai B’rith, drew leading Catholic and Jewish leaders to Providence.
 The event was described as the first conference of its kind in Rhode Island.
-A similar event, the Catholic-Jewish Conference, followed in November 1965, just weeks after the promulgation of Nostra Aetate, which boldly set a new course for fruitful dialogue between Catholics and Jews.
+A similar event, the Catholic-Jewish Conference, followed in November 1965 — just weeks after the promulgation of Nostra Aetate, which boldly set a new course for fruitful dialogue between Catholics and Jews.

 The series sponsors three events each academic year:

 In the Fall semester, a local scholar or expert is invited to lecture on a theme relevant to Jewish-Catholic relations.